 Officials of the company

-When forming a UK company, you may also decide to appoint a company secretary.
+As part of your contractor company formation, you may also decide to appoint a company secretary.
 Today, however, there is no legal requirement for small companies to have a company secretary.

 When you apply to set up your company, you will need to have all of your officials’ details to hand.
 These details include the full names, addresses, nationalities, and dates of birth.
 If you have concerns about the privacy of your home address, you can elect to use a ‘service address’.
 By doing this, your residential address will not appear on the public record.

 Every UK company has a trading activity.
 Therefore, as a limited company contractor, you will need to decide what best describes what you do.
 Companies House has a standard list of codes you can refer to when deciding which best summarises your business activity.

 Each trade/industry has a unique SIC code to identify what a business does.
 Furthermore, section J of the SIC code list is likely to interest UK contractors the most.
 Please read our other article, which explains the SIC code with Companies House in more detail.

 When setting up a limited company (UK), you will also need to decide on your company’s share structure.
 Therefore, you will need to choose:

 - The number of shares in your company.
 Usually, most companies will set up with 100 shares.
 The shares will typically have a value of £1 or 1 pence each.